skhynix/hmsdk/hmalloc/doc/hmctl.md

 -p _node_, \--preferred=_node_
 :   Preferably allocate memory on _node_ for hmalloc family allocations.

+-P _nodes_, \--preferred-many=_nodes_
+:   Preferably allocate memory on _nodes_ for hmalloc family allocations.
+    _nodes_ are a mask of preferred nodes where the closest node to local is considered most preferred.

 -?, \--help
 :   Print help message and list of options with description